dbt-labs/dbt-bigquery/CONTRIBUTING.md

 ### Installation

-First make sure that you set up your `virtualenv` as described in [Setting up an environment](#setting-up-an-environment).
-Also ensure you have the latest version of pip installed with `pip install --upgrade pip`.
-Next, install `dbt-biguery` latest dependencies:
+First make sure that you set up your `virtualenv` as described in [Setting up an environment](https://github.com/dbt-labs/dbt-core/blob/HEAD/CONTRIBUTING.md#setting-up-an-environment).
+Ensure you have the latest version of pip installed with `pip install --upgrade pip`.
+Next, install `dbt-bigquery` latest dependencies:

 ```sh
 pip install -e . -r dev-requirements.txt